Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 As of version 0.1.0 of the module rotary encoders can be used.
 The configuration is slightly different between single pins and the one for rotary encoders.
 Cause of this i will provide two examples in two sections of this readme.

+### General

+* `forceInfoFileUsage`: If this option is set to true the `gpioinfo.json` file will be used instead of build in device information.
+If the registration of your pins fails although you are sure you configured the right ones you can try to change this option.
+Default: `false`

 ### Single GPIO pin

 To use the module insert it in the config.js file.
 Here is an example: